 a forecast of the Zonal Unit Amount by Generation Zone for the following three Financial Years;

-the % of the Cancellation Charge that is required to be secured prior to (and including) and after the Key Consents in Place Date.
+the proportion of the Cancellation Charge that is required to be secured prior to (and including) and after the Key Consents in Place Date.

-4.2 In the event that for any Financial Year it is proposed to change the Global Asset Reuse Factor or the % of the Cancellation Charge that is required to be secured prior to (and including) and after the Key Consents in Place Date from that set out in the Annual Wider Cancellation Charge Statement for the previous Financial Year, The Company shall not make such change without first consulting on the change (and its provision in electronic form on the Website and in electronic mails to CUSC Parties and such other persons who have supplied relevant details shall meet this requirement).
+4.2 In the event that for any Financial Year it is proposed to change the Global Asset Reuse Factor or the proportion of the Cancellation Charge that is required to be secured prior to (and including) and after the Key Consents in Place Date from that set out in the Annual Wider Cancellation Charge Statement for the previous Financial Year, The Company shall not make such change without first consulting on the change (and its provision in electronic form on the Website and in electronic mails to CUSC Parties and such other persons who have supplied relevant details shall meet this requirement).

 5. Statement of Cancellation Charge